Legal services in the…

 You may also wish to:

-If your firm use websites or technology services hosted in Europe, you’ll need to contact them to enquire about the continuity of their services before the end of the transition period.
+If your firm use websites or technology services hosted in Europe, you’ll need to contact them to enquire about the continuity of their services.
 You should also review the terms and conditions of your contract with them.

 If your firm holds a registered .eu web domain, you should consult the government's guidance on domain names.